France Bookshelf: Some Good Books About France

 French By Heart Rebecca Ramsay

-French Spirits: A House, A Village, and a Love Affair in Burgundy Jeffrey Greene
+French Spirits: A House, A Village, and a Love Affair in Burgundy, and other books by Jeffrey Greene

 French Ways and Their Meaning Edith Wharton